ImperialCollegeLondon/wsi/docs/extending_wsimod.md

 ## Custom classes

 The patches method is very powerful and allows for a great deal of flexibility.
-However, there might be cases where you need more complex customisation - for example, with multiple methods that require rewriting or that depend on each other.
+However, there might be cases where you need more complex customisation - for example, with multiple methods that require rewriting or that depend on each other, or if new steps for the orchestration are required.

 In those cases, the simplest approach might be to create a new node class, subclassing an existing one - at the very least, subclassing `Node` if no other pre-defined node class is close enough.